vanderlyle/arch-install-laptop/post-install-manual.md

     ```bash
     amixer set -q Master 1+
     ```
+    > -q
+    > Quiet mode.
+Do not show results of changes
     > -R
     > Use the raw value for evaluating the percentage representation.
 This is the default mode.
-    >
     > -M
     > Use the mapped volume for evaluating the percentage representation like alsamixer, to be more natural for human ear.

   * Read current volume (to not allow raising above a cap)